notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 #### Names

-For both call tips and autocompletion to work, keywords must be words, ie identifiers most languages would readily accept.
-This means that only the 26 Latin alphabet letters in either lower or upper case (no diacritics), digits and the underscore are safe to use.
-Additional allowed characters will work if they are not whitespace.
-Autocompletion may cope with spaces or blanks, call tips won't.
-This is a Scintilla limitation.
+For both [parameter hint call tips](#parameter-hints) and function autocompletion to work, keywords must be "words": the easiest way to think of words is that it must be characters that most programming languages would readily accept as identifiers (variable names, function names, etc); this means that only the 26 Latin alphabet letters in either lower or upper case (no diacritics), digits and the underscore character `_` are guaranteed to work.
+If you just care about function name completion, then spaces can work; also, for funtion-name completion only, any non-"word", non-space ASCII character that is defined in the **[Settings > Preferences > Delimiters](/preferences/#delimiter) > ☑ Add your character as part of word** entry field will work; however, spaces or non-"word" characters found in the list in the preferences will prevent Notepad++ from being able to display parameter hints for any function name keyword that uses those non-"word" characters.
+(Special characters, outside of the ASCII range, will not work for function name or allowing parameter hint autocompletion, even if you use XML entity notation; sorry.)

 #### Special Characters

-If you want to include special characters in the `retVal` or `descr` attributes and have it render properly in the call tip popup, or if you want to have non-ASCII characters in the auto-completion text, you need to use [hexadecimal XML numeric entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references), in the form _&amp;#xhhhh;_.
-So `&#x00A0;` will insert a non-breaking space, or `&#x2190;` to get an &#x2190; arrow.
+If you want to include special characters in the `retVal` or `descr` attributes and have it render properly in the call tip popup, or if you want to have non-ASCII characters in the overload parameter text, you need to use [hexadecimal XML numeric entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references), in the form _&amp;#xhhhh;_ (you do not need to prefix the `0` characters if it uses fewer than four hex digits).
+So `&#x00A0;` or `&#xA0;` will insert a non-breaking space, or `&#x2190;` to get an &#x2190; arrow.
+(The `&#160;` decimal-XML numeric entity notation, unfortunately, will not work.
+Use the hexadecimal version of the notation, like `&#xA0;`.)

 #### Sorting

-The `<KeyWord>` tag list must be sorted by `name` in ascending order. **Failure to do so will result in a non working file, without a warning.**
+The `<KeyWord>` tag list must be sorted by `name` in ascending order. **Failure to do so may result in a non working file, without a warning**; even if you previously were successful with getting an unsorted list to work, that is not a guarantee that it will continue to work in the future, or after edits.

 Now which sorting, case sensitive or insensitive?
 It depends on the value of the ignoreCase `<Environment>` attribute.
 If set to `"yes"`, use case insensitive sorting, which considers all letters to be in upper case.
 Otherwise, use case sensitive sorting.